cryptocode/bio/README.md

 # Building and running

 Clone the repository and cd to the root directory.

 You'll need a recent [master build of Zig](https://ziglang.org/download/)

+Last tested with `stage2` and Zig version `0.10.0-dev.4418+99c3578f6`

 **Build**